ryan-zaatari/CreditCardRisk/index.md

 ## Introduction/Background

-For years, banks have placed an immense focus on assessing loan risk.
-Substantial research has delved into the analysis of loan risks, aiming to uncover correlations and patterns among people who struggle to payback their loans on time.
-We look to further investigate these patterns and variations in hopes to gain a better understanding of those who face challenges in meeting their financial gains.
+Properly assessing loan risk has always been paramount to banks.
+Substantial research has been conducted to identify patterns and correlation among individuals who struggle to pay back their loans on time.
+Our goal was to further investigate these patterns and variations in order to enhance our understanding of those who face challenges in meeting their financial gains.

-Our research will be based off of the Kaggle dataset: [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mishra5001/credit-card?select=application_data.csv).It contains over 300,000 people who have taken out loans and indicates whether they were late to pay installments.
+Our research is based off of the Kaggle dataset: [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mishra5001/credit-card?select=application_data.csv).
+It contains data on over 300,000 loan applicants and indicates late payment installments.
 The dataset contains 122 columns, or features, those of which include gender, annual income, whether one owns assests such as real estate or a car, credit amount, education, and information on previous loan application/history.

 ## Problem Statement

-Each year, Banks loan out millions of credit cards to customers.
-A big issue they face is loaning out cards to customers who either will be late to monthly payemnts or not pay at all and charge off.
-While it might may seem obvious that banks should avoid lending to customers who are likely to not pay back on time, several factors compel them to continue doing so- diversification, competition, and overall reputation.
-Our objective is to develop a model that better assesses the risk of incoming customers and help identify trends in one's profile that may lead to risk.
+Banks annually issue millions of credit cards, facing the challenge of lending to customers who may delay payments or default.
+Despite apparent risks demonstrated by prospective loan customers, factors like diversification, market competition, and reputation compel banks to continue such practices.
+Our objective is to develop a model that enhances risk assessment for new customers and identifies key risk indicators in applicant profiles.

 ## Data Preprocessing and PCA
-Our dataset consists of dozens of features, those including gender, education, whether one owns a phone, car, real estate, etc. We also have a feature TARGET that tells us whether an applicant ended up making a late payment.
+Our dataset consisted of dozens of features, those including gender, education, whether one owns a phone, car, real estate, etc. We also have a feature TARGET that tells us whether an applicant ended up making a late payment.
 If TARGET = 1, our applicant ended up making a late payment.
 Applicants where TARGET = 1 we will consider a risk.
 We hope to reduce the dimensionality of our data through the use of Principal Component Analysis.
 In order to do this, we first need to clean our data.
 Of course we begin by removing all null valued entries.
 We then removed columns where there standard deviation is exactly 0.
 If all entries share the same value for that particular feature, there is no variance.
 In our case, FLAG_MOBIL (whether an applicant owns a phone) has a standard deviation equal to 0.

 We then transform all data into numerical values.
 For example, "Male" -> 1, "Female" -> 0 or for education, "Higher education" -> 2, "Incomplete higher" -> 1, "Secondary / secondary special"  -> 0, "Lower secondary" -> -1.